 Nike To Reduce Number Of Sponsored Football Teams?

-Some weeks ago, we reported some weeks ago about Nike's changed strategy in football.
-Now after we could reveal that US Women's club Portland Thorns will become Nike's second 'AAA', we asked ourselves if Nike will supply less soccer teams in the future.
+Some weeks ago, we reported about Nike's changed strategy in football.
+Now after we could reveal that US Women's club Portland Thorns will become Nike's second 'AAA' team, we asked ourselves if Nike will supply fewer soccer teams in the future.

 Since 2020, Nike has not extended the endorsement deals with dozens of their players, including the likes of Sterling, Foden, Neymar, Lewandowski, Ibrahimovic and Neymar.
 This is certainly part of Nike's new strategy in football.